GreenVariable/cloud-based-environment-monitoring/README.md

 Working Principle:
 The project consists of two main parts: sensing and display.
-In the sensing part, a NodeMCU board is used to gather temperature and light data from respective sensors.
-The NodeMCU utilizes its Wi-Fi capabilities to establish a connection with Firebase Realtime Database.
-Through this connection, the data is uploaded to the cloud in real-time, ensuring continuous monitoring of environmental conditions.
+In the sensing part, a NodeMCU board is used to gather temperature, humidity, and light data from respective sensors.
+The NodeMCU utilizes its Wi-Fi capabilities to establish a connection with the Firebase Realtime Database.
+Through this connection, the data is uploaded to the cloud in real time, ensuring continuous monitoring of environmental conditions.
+A red LED is used to visualize network status.
-In the display part, another NodeMCU board receives the data from Firebase Realtime Database.
+In the display part, another NodeMCU board receives the data from the Firebase Realtime Database.
 A TFT ILI9341 display is connected to the board where the transmitted temperature and light data are visualized for user observation.

 Key Features:
 1. Real-time monitoring of temperature and light levels.